-Accounting, Finance, and Economics
+Department of Accounting, Finance, and Economics

-The Department of Accounting, Finance, and Economics offers the Master of Accounting (MACC) degree, and collectively the departments of the College of Business offer the Master of Business Administration (MBA) degree.
-Students interested in becoming a Certified Public Accountant (CPA) or Certified Management Accountant (CMA) should preferably plan on earning a BBA-Accounting followed by a MACC.
-Students who complete a BBA-ACCT or BBA-FINC with a 3.0 GPA or better will be automatically admitted to the MACC program.
+The Department also offers the Master of Accounting (MACC) program, while the Dr. Sam Pack College of Business collectively offers the Master of Business Administration (MBA) program.
+Students aspiring to become Certified Public Accountants (CPA) or Certified Management Accountants (CMA) are strongly encouraged to pursue a BBA in Accounting followed by a MACC.
+Students graduating with a BBA in Accounting or Finance and a 3.0 GPA or higher are automatically admitted to the MACC program.

 NOTE: It is recommended that non-BBA learners interested in the MACC should consider taking the following courses (or their equivalents) as their Business Minor to satisfy Graduate Leveling Requirements:

-- ACCT 2301 - Principles of Accounting I - Financial
+• ACCT 2301 - Principles of Accounting I - Financial

-- ACCT 2302 - Principles of Accounting II - Managerial
+• ACCT 2302 - Principles of Accounting II - Managerial

-- ACCT 3303 - Intermediate Accounting I
+• ACCT 3303 - Intermediate Accounting I

-- ACCT 3304 - Intermediate Accounting II
+• ACCT 3304 - Intermediate Accounting II

-- And any two of the following courses (ACCT 3302 Cost Accounting; BUSI 2311 Business Statistics; ECON 2301 Principles of Macroeconomics; ECON 2302 Principles of Microeconomics; FINC 3301 Principles of Finance)
+• And any two of the following courses (ACCT 3302 Cost Accounting; BUSI 2311 Business Statistics; ECON 2301 Principles of Macroeconomics; ECON 2302 Principles of Microeconomics; FINC 3301 Principles of Finance)

 Those interested in graduate programs should consult the graduate section of this catalog.